velipso/midimap/README.md

   The program will output the results to a single virtual MIDI device, named in the format of "midimap", "midimap 2", "midimap 3", etc, for each copy of the program running.

+  Use -d to specify debug mode (verbose logging).

 Input Devices:
   The program will always list out the available input devices.
 For example: